Introduction To Campus Vista Historic District

-Following a long tradition in the Valley of the Sun, the land that now encompasses the Campus Vista Historic District was platted for subdivision from agricultural lands outside the Phoenix city limits (See Historic Residential Subdivisions and Architecture in Phoenix, 1934-1963).
+Campus Vista Historic District History follows a long tradition in the Valley of the Sun.
+This land that now encompasses the Campus Vista Historic District was platted for subdivision from agricultural lands outside the Phoenix city limits (See Historic Residential Subdivisions and Architecture in Phoenix, 1934-1963).

 Although this type of suburban development flourished in the 1910’s and 1920’s, the onset of the Great Depression curtailed many construction projects for much of the decade.
 As the Depression-era economy improved in the late 1930’s, Phoenix resumed its suburban growth, particularly to the north, and a number of would-be developers purchased nearby farmland for more profitable residential development.

 While projects were cut short by restrictions against non-essential construction during World War II, they regained momentum in the early postwar era when Phoenix’s population boomed.
 Neighborhoods built during this time play an important role in understanding the transition between pre-war and postwar subdivision practices.
 Started in the waning years of the Great Depression and built out in the early postwar era, the Campus Vista Historic District illustrates these trends to a remarkable degree.

 From Farmland to Suburban Development

 In the late 1930’s, Phoenicians considered the land around W. Thomas Road and N. 15th Avenues to be “out in the country” (Phoenix College Website).
 That perception changed when Phoenix College relocated to a 52-acre site on the north side of W. Thomas Road in 1939.
 Built with $750,000 in Works Progress Administration (WPA) funds, the college attracted residents and businesses to its environs and the agricultural landscape quickly shifted to suburban neighborhoods and commercial nodes.